daisubc/ADCHEM2024/_pages/papers.md

 # Call for Papers

 The International Program Committee (IPC) invites authors to submit papers in English to the conference.
-The submission site and detailed instructions is expected to open June 2023.
+The submission site will open in July 2023.

-Proposals and papers for invited sessions are especially welcome.
-They should contain the title of the session, a list of at least 5 speakers and titles of their papers, together with papers completed according to the above instructions.
-Please address requests and questions to the organizers.

-## Manuscript Requirements
+## Manuscript Requirements and Submission Categories
-All papers and invited session proposals must be written in English and submitted through [PaperCept](https://controls.papercept.net/conferences/scripts/start.pl).
+All papers and invited session proposals must be written in English and submitted through [PaperCept](https://ifac.papercept.net/conferences/scripts/start.pl).

-Regular papers must be between 4 (minimum) and 6 (maximum) pages in the final version.
-Check the conference site for special rules that may apply.
-PDF files will be limited to 2 MB in size.
-See IFAC full [Author Guide](https://www.ifac-control.org/conferences/authors-guide).
+**Regular Papers:** 6 pages, up to 8 with extra page charge.

+**Invited Sessions Proposals:** Proposals must describe a research topic and include titles, authors and abstracts of 6 papers by authors who agreed to submit an invited session paper on this topic.
+Proposers will be invited to chair the session if it is accepted.

+**Invited Session Papers:** 6 pages, up to 8 pages with extra page charge.
+Submission requires a code provided by the organizers of the invited session.

+**Industrial Extended Abstracts:** 2-6 pages, first and corresponding author(s) must be from industry.
+Industrial Extended Abstracts will not be published in the proceedings.

 {% include /_info/important_dates.html %}